ivanchromjak/jekyll-theme-eon/_blocks/feature-12.md

 icon: ios-navigation-toolbar-top.svg
 ---

-Fixed or sticky navbar with left, center and right aligned navigation and options to add buttons.
+Fixed or sticky navbar with left, center and right aligned navigation.